USC-LoBeS/dive/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

-### Prerequisites

-Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.
-1–8 GPUs with at least 12 GB of memory.
-64-bit Python 3.8.

 ### Installation